 The organ, choirs, and orchestra are placed behind and far above the congregation.
 This placement reinforces the idea that I am not the primary audience for their performance–I can’t even see them.

-Back home, it’s not about me either, but the praise band occupies the same place as a performance band, so I have to remember that they aren’t there to please me.
-It doesn’t matter if I don’t like the style in which one of the songs was presented.
+Back home, it’s not about me either, but the praise band occupies the same place as a performance band, so I have to deliberately remember that they aren’t performing for me.
+I have to work pretty hard to remember that it doesn’t matter if I don’t like the style in which one of the songs was presented.
 Nor does it matter that I don’t “feel” like praising God today; he’s worthy of my praise regardless of how I feel.
 The sermon’s relevance to me is not the standard by which it ought to be judged.
 Everything in any church service is directed toward the worship of the triune God.
 But back home, sometimes I forget.

-The whole thing was in German, and I don’t speak German.
+It’s obviously not about me when the whole thing is in German, and I don’t speak German.
 I ended up thinking about how the audience of every service, is God; he speaks German.
 He also “speaks” Evangelical, and Reformed and Catholic.
 I imagined how rich God’s experience of worship must be when he is being praised simultaneously in every language and cultural expression that there is and ever was.

+Everything in this Mass represents the very best of human ability.
 I’m talking about architecture, craftsmanship, beauty, painting, and music.
 Every sense encounters something incredible.
-Enough said.